ad-si/adriansieber-com/_drafts/introduction-to-gray-code.md

 One way to achieve this is to specify the absolute rotation angle during setup and measure the change afterwards.
 This, however, is not optimal.
-When the crane is restarted or it loses power due to an power outage the steering controllers memory is erased and the crane therefore can't "remember" the original position.
+When the crane is restarted or it loses power due to a power outage the steering controllers memory is erased and the crane therefore can't "remember" the original position.
 It therefore would be necessary to recalibrate it every time it's restarted.